-The Royal Military Academy Sandhurst (RMAS) is where all officers in the British Army are trained to take on the responsibility of leading their fellow soldiers.
-During training, all officer cadets learn to live by the academy’s motto: ‘Serve to Lead’.
+The Royal Military Academy Sandhurst (RMAS) is where all officers in the British Army are trained to take on the responsibility of leading their soldiers.
+During training, all officer cadets learn to live by the academy’s motto:

-If you are posting mail to an Officer Cadet, make sure you include their regimental number, full name and company above the address.
+If you are sending post to an Officer Cadet, make sure you include their regimental number, full name and company above the address.